 To be fair, at least once with Clark, it stuck for two episodes (longer than it's ever stuck in a Superman series outside of the comics).
 And with Martian Manhunter, it stuck till Doctor Fate restored his abilities.

-Call Forward: As mention in article itself, this happens constantly and in spades.
+Call Forward: As mentioned elsewhere, this happens constantly and in spades.
 Though it comes up rather naturally.
-Properly the most notably one is Clark becoming Superman, Lois and Clark hooking up, and Lex Luthor becoming the villain.
+Properly the most notable one is Clark becoming Superman, Lois and Clark hooking up, and Lex Luthor becoming the villain.
 However, there were twists that did come out of nowhere, such as Connor Kent in Season 10 and Jonathan Kent dying in Season 5 but do occur if you have seen the right clue.

 Chloe is an outstanding example of Character Development.
 In the early seasons, she was rash, impulsive, and always eager to expose the truth about everything.
 When she got extremely jealous of Clark and Lana's relationship, she made an ill-advised deal with Lionel to spy on him as revenge, though she quickly regretted it.
 A year-long Break the CutieStory Arc and a ton of character growth in Season 3 made Chloe become more mature as time went on.
 Season 4 opened with Chloe and her father living in hiding as part of the fallout of her actions a year earlier.
 Eventually, they were able to come out of hiding.
 By the time Chloe learned Clark's secret in mid-Season 4, she had matured to the point where she told no one, not even telling Clark himself that she knew, choosing to allow him to tell her when he was ready.
 In Season 5, once Clark knew she had discovered his secret, she became a valuable sidekick and helped him save the day on many occasions.